 Using our Sorama technology it is easy to make a sound image of a Volkswagen Caddy diesel engine.
 Among other effects, low-frequency engine noise at high spatial resolution and noise leakage through door seals, can be found.
 The movie below shows a selection of these results.
 What is most striking is the spatial detail at a frequency of 29 Hz, which is only a few centimeters, where the acoustic wave-length is about 12 meters.

 Technical University of Eindhoven

-Without the (masking) noise of a combustion engine other irritating noise sources start to dominate.
-From the Sound Imaging pictures two components become apparent: the electrical driver of the led lighting (left) and the water pump (right).
-A further analysis that can zoom-in on these two components makes it possible to come up with ways to best eliminate these noise sources.
+Electric vehicles take advantage of the fact that its electric engine is silent.
+However, without the (masking) noise of a combustion engine other previously unheard noise sources start to dominate.
+From the Sorama sound imaging pictures two components become apparent: the electrical driver of the led lighting (left) and the water pump (right).
+Consequently, an analysis which zooms in on these two components provides us with a chance to eliminate these noise sources.

-For DTI, Sorama analyzed a strange whistle noise in a newly developed gearbox.
-The spectral analysis in combination with the sound Imaging results shows that the tooth passing frequency under load was causing the high whistle.
-By shifting to helical gears this problem was tackled in a redesign process.
+We analyzed an unfamiliar whistle noise in a newly developed gearbox.
+The spectral analysis in combination with the sound imaging results indicated that the noise was caused by the tooth passing frequency under load.
+In a redesign process this was tackled by shifting to helical gears.